What should you look for when deciding on a dentist? And once you have paid them a visit, how should you reflect on the experience?

-You should approach finding a dentist as a long-term proposition.
-Seeing the same dentist over a long period of time provides you with "continuity of care" where your dentist knows your history of dental treatment which cannot be matched by regularly changing dentists.
+- Seeing the same dentist over a long period of time lets your get consistent care where your dentist knows your history of dental treatment which cannot be matched by regularly changing dentists.

-- Is it close to public transport or have adequate parking?
-Is the practice disability friendly?
+- Is the clinic close to public transport or have easy to access parking?

 - Are you looking for a dental practitioner that participates in government schemes such as the Child Dental Benefits Schedule (CDBS) or the Cleft Lip and Cleft Palate Scheme?